Field Experience & Coop

 Academic Faculty Contacts

 Not all programs have a work-integrated learning requirement built into the curriculum.
-Contact the Academic Faculty of interest to see if your employment opportunity is a fit.
+Contact the Academic Faculty specific to your work-integrated learning opportunity to inquire further about becoming an industry partner with the college.
 Click the following links to view the Academic Faculty contacts.
-For assistance finding the right contact, email careers@humber.ca.
+For assistance finding the right contact, email careerconnect@humber.ca.

 Faculty of Applied Sciences & Technology